Robot

 The term comes from a Slavic root, robot-, with meanings associated with labor.
-The word 'robot' was first used to denote a fictional humanoid in a 1920 Czech-language play R.U.R.
+The word "robot" was first used to denote a fictional humanoid in a 1920 Czech-language play R.U.R.
 (Rossumovi Univerzální Roboti – Rossum's Universal Robots) by Karel Čapek, though it was Karel's brother Josef Čapek who was the word's true inventor.
-Electronics evolved into the driving force of development with the advent of the first electronic autonomous robots created by William Grey Walter in Bristol, England in 1948, as well as Computer Numerical Control (CNC) machine tools in the late 1940s by John T. Parsons and Frank L. Stulen.
+Electronics evolved into the driving force of development with the advent of the first electronic autonomous robots created by William Grey Walter in Bristol, England, in 1948, as well as Computer Numerical Control (CNC) machine tools in the late 1940s by John T. Parsons and Frank L. Stulen.

-The first modern digital and programmable robot was invented by George Devol in 1954 and spawned his seminal robotics company, Unimation.
-The first Unimate was sold to General Motors in 1961 where it lifted pieces of hot metal from die casting machines at the Inland Fisher Guide Plant in the West Trenton section of Ewing Township, New Jersey.
+The first commercial, digital and programmable robot was built by George Devol in 1954 and was named the Unimate.
+It was sold to General Motors in 1961, where it was used to lift pieces of hot metal from die casting machines at the Inland Fisher Guide Plant in the West Trenton section of Ewing Township, New Jersey.

 Robots have replaced humans in performing repetitive and dangerous tasks which humans prefer not to do, or are unable to do because of size limitations, or which take place in extreme environments such as outer space or the bottom of the sea.
 There are concerns about the increasing use of robots and their role in society.
-Robots are blamed for rising technological unemployment as they replace workers in increasing numbers of functions.
+Robots are blamed for rising technological unemployment as they replace workers in increasing number of functions.
 The use of robots in military combat raises ethical concerns.
 The possibilities of robot autonomy and potential repercussions have been addressed in fiction and may be a realistic concern in the future.

 Summary

+There is no consensus on which machines qualify as robots but there is general agreement among experts, and the public, that robots tend to possess some or all of the following abilities and functions: accept electronic programming, process data or physical perceptions electronically, operate autonomously to some degree, move around, operate physical parts of itself or physical processes, sense and manipulate their environment, and exhibit intelligent behavior, especially behavior which mimics humans or other animals.

 The word robot can refer to both physical robots and virtual software agents, but the latter are usually referred to as bots.
-There is no consensus on which machines qualify as robots but there is general agreement among experts, and the public, that robots tend to possess some or all of the following abilities and functions: accept electronic programming, process data or physical perceptions electronically, operate autonomously to some degree, move around, operate physical parts of itself or physical processes, sense and manipulate their environment, and exhibit intelligent behavior, especially behavior which mimics humans or other animals.
 Related to the concept of a robot is the field of synthetic biology, which studies entities whose nature is more comparable to living things than to machines.